This section provides a step-by-step description of a VMware virtual machine backup process implemented in Veeam Backup & Replication.

 For more information about each transport mode, see Transport Modes section of the Veeam Backup & Replication User Guide, or a corresponding section on this site.

-In the Direct SAN Access mode, Veeam backup proxy connects to the ESXi host where the VM resides, and reads the necessary VM configuration files (such as *.vmx).
-Backup proxies use VM configuration details to read VM data directly from the SAN.
+In the Direct Storage Access mode, Veeam backup proxy connects to the ESXi host where the VM resides, and reads the necessary VM configuration files (such as *.vmx) using NFC over port 902.
+Backup proxies use VM configuration details to read VM data directly from the SAN/NAS Datastore.

-In the Virtual Appliance transport mode, Veeam backup proxy connects to the ESXi host where the VM resides, and reads the necessary VM configuration files (such as *.vmx).
+In the Virtual Appliance transport mode, Veeam backup proxy connects to the ESXi host where the VM resides, and reads the necessary VM configuration files (such as *.vmx) using NFC over port 902.
 VM disks as of the snapshot state are hot-added to a virtualized Veeam backup proxy.
-The proxy reads VM data and unmaps the VM disks when finished.
+The proxy reads VM data through ESXi vSCSI stack and unmaps the VM disks when finished.

-In the Network transport mode, Veeam backup proxy connects to the ESXi host where the VM resides, and reads the necessary VM configuration files (such as *.vmx).
+In the Network transport mode, Veeam backup proxy connects to the ESXi host where the VM resides, and reads the necessary VM configuration files (such as *.vmx) using NFC over port 902.
 In this mode, the same data channel is used to read VM disk data, too.

 After Veeam backup proxy finishes reading VM data, Veeam backup server requests the vCenter Server or ESXi host to initiate a VM snapshot commit.